Minnesota Land Trust: $18.9M Revenue, $18.6M Expenses

 - 2023

-The efficiency rubric puts Minnesota Land Trust at a B grade: a composite of 78/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Minnesota Land Trust at a B grade: a composite of 75/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 At $18.9M in 2023 revenue, Minnesota Land Trust sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Minnesota Land Trust directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Minnesota Land Trust scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trajectory is strongly positive: Minnesota Land Trust has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $525,379 against $18.9M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Minnesota Land Trust works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Minnesota Land Trust Compares

-Minnesota Land Trust directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 78/100 is 5 points above the Environment & Animals category average.
-The organization holds 10.9 months of operating reserves, indicating strong financial stability.
+Minnesota Land Trust earns a NonprofitTruth efficiency grade of B (75/100).
+That is 12 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 2.77% of total revenue.
+The organization holds 10.9 months of operating reserves, indicating strong financial cushion.

 Revenue History